gerardlke/Project-Onion/README.md

 When running the full stack via Docker Compose, the proxy should point to the Docker backend service name instead.

+When deploying to cloud separately, remove the proxy field and configure `vercel.json` rewrite rules to forward API requests to the hosted backend URL instead.

 **Running the backend locally**

 The backend can be run outside Docker for faster development iteration: